 Burleigh County Commissioner Jim Peluso, from Bismarck, is a fan of Right Stuff, Hardcore Conservative on Facebook, which is a nearly identical name of The Right Stuff, a fascist, anti-Semitic, prominent mouthpiece of the “Alt-right.”
 An inordinately large number of stories featured on Right Stuff, which has 451,000 followers on Facebook, reported on black people or Muslims beating white people, white people getting even, or blurbs damning current immigration policies.
 Peluso also follows a Facebook group with more than one million followers called Angry Patriot, which is filled with “fake news” from Christian News Alert defending President Trump’s actions.

 Peluso also follows NumbersUSA, which along with FAIR, and CIS, are considered immigration restriction organizations created by John Tanton, a “puppeteer” of the nativist movement who has deep racist roots, according to the Southern Poverty Law Center.
-NumbersUSA is “one of the three faces of intolerance” by the Southern Poverty Law Center.
+NumbersUSA is named “one of the three faces of intolerance” by the Southern Poverty Law Center.

 The Federation for American Immigration Reform, or FAIR, is considered a hate group as it has accepted more than $1.2 million from the Pioneer Fund, a group founded to promote the genes of white colonials, and funds studies on race and genetics.
 FAIR also hired key employees who belonged to white supremacist groups.